nfitbh72/bricks/docs/myplan.md

 ## Future Features

+- [] 0.0 brick health should destroy brick
+- [] Final boss spawned blocks do not damage bat
+- [] Greyed out ball should reset to normal ball if it hits the edge or top of the screen
+- [] Quit buttons no longer work
+- [] achievements screen should implement a scroll pane
 - [X] Add a tutorial screen on level 1 start with gameplay instructions and OK button
 - [X] Make the leaderboards permanent, explain where you are going to store the data
 - [X] There is special animation when the last brick of the level is destroyed, make this the last *destructible* brick that dies, not necessarily the last brick in the level